MonkiProjects/hugo-website/content/english/blog/our-code-is-mainly-open-source.md

 title: A big part of our code and infrastructure is open-source, feel free to contribute!
 date: 2020-12-25T22:20:34+01:00
 image: uploads/articles/english/our-code-is-mainly-open-source.jpg
-description : Apart from the code of our apps and APIs, we share everything publicly on our GitHub account.
+description: Apart from the code of our apps and APIs, we share everything publicly on our GitHub account.
 draft: false

 author: Rémi Bardon